Discover the approach of functional medicine to Acne to solve it for good.

 The proprionum acnes bacterium that’s deemed to be responsible for causing acne is just part of the flora on the outside in our skin.
-There are many other strains of bacteria that live on the skin, and emerging research is showing that the disruption of the balance of flora are implicated in the progress of many skin diseases, including acne, atopic dermatitis, psoriasis etc, and that many are identified as helping to promote skin health (36).
+Many other strains of bacteria live on the skin.
+Emerging research is showing that the disruption of the balance of flora is implicated in the progress of many skin diseases, including acne, atopic dermatitis, psoriasis etc., and that many are identified as helping to promote skin health (36).

 Wiping out bacteria is like clear filling a forest.

-It changes the entire environment, and can make it difficult to reinoculate the skin with the right balance of bacteria, which may negatively affect the health and integrity of your skin in the long term (37).
+It changes the entire environment and can make it challenging to reinoculate the skin with the right balance of bacteria, which may negatively affect the health and integrity of your skin in the long term (37).

 Therefore, antibiotic treatment isn’t an ideal solution.